 Email 2.
 Feel like a kid again this summer…

-Opodo has also updated its offer to include customized Covid-19 insurance, which serves as extra guarantee for safe travel.
+Opodo has also updated its offer to include customized Covid-19 insurance, which serves as an extra guarantee for safe travel.

 Email 3. ✈️ #TravelTuesday Deals!
 Save big on this week’s special destinations